April 4th, 2016

 I’ve mentioned elsewhere that the Alien sequels ended with Aliens.
 That’s right, there are only two Alien movies in my headcanon.
 Hicks & Ripley settled down and adopted Newt after arriving safely back on Earth.
 End of story.
 Having already written my own endings for popular fiction in the past, albeit in my own head, writing my own end to The Walking Dead (TWD) will not be a problem.
 They all died.
 End of story.
 The season 5 finale was more positive, but also less definitive.
 I really was wondering what would happen next after watching that finale, a feeling I’m completely lacking this time around.

-Someone resurrected that RottenTomatoes zombie thread (pun intended) with a spam comment today (January 29th, 2018) and while I was reading back through the comments I noticed that the one after mine took the time to break down how the camera perspective meant Glenn was the guy being beaten to death with a baseball bat.
+Someone resurrected that RottenTomatoes zombie thread (pun intended) with a spam comment today, and while I was reading back through the comments I noticed that the comment after mine took the time to break down how the camera perspective meant Glenn was the guy being beaten to death with a baseball bat.

 Beaten to death, with a baseball bat.
 Let that sink in for a few, because it is a wakeup call.
 One of the most popular shows on television ends its sixth season with one of the most loved characters on TV of the time possibly being beaten to death with a barbed-wire wrapped baseball bat.
 We’ve come a long way from The Andy Griffith Show, just to mention another totally random show featuring a character that has a sheriff as its lead.
 Even if you compare TWD to Gunsmoke, the changes in America’s viewing culture is quite shocking.